grandeurkoe/python-automation-projects/README.md

 This project automates the process of fetching UP/DOWN speed from the [Speed Test](https://www.speedtest.net/) website and posts a complaint tweet on [Twitter](https://twitter.com) (If the ISP fails to fulfill it's UP/DOWN speed promise.) using the selenium package.

-The automation process performs the following operation:
+Steps in the automation process:
 1. Navigate to the [Speed Test](https://www.speedtest.net/) website.
 2. Click "GO" button.
 3. Get and store UP/DOWN speed.
 4. Navigate to the [Twitter](https://twitter.com/i/flow/login?lang=en) website.
 5. Login to Twitter.
-6. If stored UP/DOWN from step (3) is less than the promised speed, then generate a complaint tweet.
+6. If stored UP/DOWN speed from step (3) is less than promised speed, then generate a complaint tweet.
 7. Click "Post" button.

 ![Internet Speed Twitter Complaint Bot](internet-speed-twitter-complaint-bot/internet-speed-twitter-complaint-bot.gif)